OLC-LOC-Bioinformatics/AzureStorage/docs/credentials.md

 `AzureCredentials delete -a account_name`

-You will be prompted to enter your connection string by the script.
+NOTE: You will be prompted to enter your connection string by the script.
 Note that, as a security precaution, you will not see the text you entered.

+To delete the account name `account_name` and your connection string from the system keyring stored using the passphrase `passphrase`

+`AzureCredentials delete -a account_name -p passphrase`

+NOTE: You will be prompted to enter your connection string by the script.
+Note that, as a security precaution, you will not see the text you entered.

 #### Usage

 ```
-usage: AzureCredentials delete [-h] -a ACCOUNT_NAME [-p PASSPHRASE]
+usage: AzureCredentials delete [-h] -a ACCOUNT_NAME [-p PASSPHRASE] [-v VERBOSITY]
-                               [-v {debug,info,warning,error,critical}]

 Delete Azure storage credentials in the system keyring